Omarzintan/bumblebee-ai/CONTRIBUTING.md

 3) If you have added code that should be tested, please add tests.
 4) Ensure that your tests pass.

-## Community
-If you have questions.
-Join the conversation in our Discord[PUT LINK HERE]

 ## Quickstart (How to add a basic feature)
 1) In the `/features` folder, create a new file called `hello_world.py`
 2) Import the BaseFeature class by typing `from features.default import BaseFeature`